Troubled Waters

 For our purposes, we must remember this: Mt.
 Ebal lies proximate to the eye of this tumult.

-All of this having been noted, let us now bridge these troubled waters.
+This noted, let us now bridge these troubled waters.

 In the next post, I begin my review of the Stripling team’s Heritage Science article.

-Let me know below in “comments”.
+Let me know in “comments”.

-Thank you for engaging this topic with me thus far!
+Thank you for engaging with this topic thus far!

-The next post, entitled “Stripling’s Article”, introduces our Curse Tablet’s photo study..
+The next post, entitled “Stripling’s Article”, introduces our Curse Tablet’s photo study.

 I look forward to continuing with you there.